arch-kiosk/filemaker-recording/README.md

 # filemaker-recording
-the filemaker recording app managed by kiosk
+The filemaker based paperless recording app managed by kiosk.

-This is the filemaker recording for kiosk.
-It is deprecated but will presumably live for more than another year.
+It works only on the latest iOS and needs the latest Filemaker GO installed.